Chalkboard Cutting Board

 Initially I thought I’d use hot glue.
 Doesn’t every crafter grab their hot glue gun for projects like this?

 I glued the chalkboard on to the cutting board using hot glue but I wasn’t happy with the results.
-I was able to give it a little tug, and was able to pull it off.
+I gave it a little tug, and was able to pull it off.

 What I tried next was a little Titebond Premium wood glue.
 I put a generous amount of glue on and adhered it to the board.